pakawaka1/garage/README.md

     3. For testing, go ahead set the headers, as described above, into each of the requests before doing any testing.

     4. Make sure to use the correct JWT and it is verified programmtically.
-If the JWT is not valid, the response will be:
+If the JWT is not the one you received upon login, the response will be:
         {
         "success": false,
         "error": "Not authorized to access this route."